 A proof of concept pharmacy has been operating flawlessly at the University of California, San Francisco, for almost five years and more have been approved for hospital use.

 12. AI diagnostics

 This is perhaps the task in which robots can do the most for medicine.
-Using a technique known as “machine learning”, scientists can train an AI to perform a task better than a human by essentially providing it with thousands of examples.
+Using machine learning, scientists can train an AI to perform a task better than a human by essentially providing it with thousands of examples.

-The uses for this kind of tool in diagnostics are far-reaching but there are a couple worth noting, such as the FDNA system which uses facial recognition software to screen patients for over 8000 diseases and rare genetic disorders with a scarily high degree of accuracy.
+The uses for this kind of tool in diagnostics are far-reaching, but there are a couple worth noting, such as the FDNA system which uses facial recognition software to screen patients for over 8000 diseases and rare genetic disorders with an impressive degree of accuracy.

 Or the New York University team that created an AI capable of scanning thousands of medical documents to pinpoint patients at risk of developing diabetes, heart failure, or stroke.
-So far it has never been wrong.
-Clearly, robots are just better at giving a diagnosis.
+In the future, robots may be the first port of call for giving a diagnosis.

 13. Robotic-Assisted Biopsy

 This is a very cool and potentially life-saving advancement lead by a project called MURAB (MRI and Ultrasound Robotic Assisted Biopsy.)

 It is a minimally invasive technique for early cancer diagnoses where a robotically steered transducer is guided to a biopsy site by a novel MRI/Ultrasound combination technique.